-Name English prompt
+Name English prompt Description

 dr-pri dr-pri - pim-sm interface DR priority

 Pri-value <0-4294967294> - DR priority, preference given to larger value

-DR priority is 1 by default in global mode.
+DR priority is the default in global mode; DR priority is 1 by default in global mode.

-To change interface DR priority ,use "no" command to recovery default value.
+To change interface DR priority, use "no" command to recovery default value.

-The highest priority routers will be DR.if the priority is same, then the highest address is DR.
+The highest priority routers will be DR. If the priority is same, then the highest address is DR. Considering situations including assert status machine, (s,g) and (\,g) if DR becomes non-DR or vice verse4.